jamesmccann-zz/tessel-mpu6050/README.md

 Sets the full scale range of the gyroscope to the value of `range`.
 Throws an error if `range` is not one of the allowed ranges `[250, 500, 1000, 2000]`.
 The callback will be called with an error from The Tessel I2C library if any error occurred.

 mpu6050.**setGyroOffsets(x, y, z)**
-Sets offsets for the gyroscope for each axis `x`, `y`, and `z`.
+Sets offsets for the gyroscope for each axigs `x`, `y`, and `z`.
 This method can be used to set offsets for gyroscope readings, useful for gyroscope calibration.

 **constants**
 An object of constants for reading and writing config values.
 Allows you to read/write registers that are not currently wrapped within the library using `_readRegisters` or `_writeRegisters` directly.

+## Contributions

+Any thoughts, comments, ideas, issues, or pull requests are welcome and appreciated.